 Federal Direct PLUS Loans are credit-based loans available to parent borrowers.
-Parents who plan to borrow a Federal Direct PLUS Loan must apply with the Department of Education using their own Studentaid.gov account (not the account for the student).
+Parents who plan to borrow a Federal Direct PLUS Loan must initiate their application with the Department of Education using their own Federal Student Aid ID Number (not the FSA ID for the student).
 When applying for a PLUS loan, parents will instantly learn if they are credit-approved.
 Credit denial could occur in the case where parents have accounts that are 90 days or more delinquent, or major events such as default, bankruptcy, or foreclosure.
 Colgate University will receive notification from the Department of Education of the credit decision after a parent completes the application online.
 Once credit-approved, a parent PLUS loan will be included in the financial aid offered to the student.